Teacher of mathematics: mr Mohammed al-akari

 Emily gained her undergraduate degree in Statistics from UCL in 2020 and is a registered member of the Royal Statistical Society.
 She provides academic coaching and support for students in Maths, Further Maths, and Computer Science and runs LAET's Data Science club.
 Starting in 2021, Emily will be studying for a masters degree in Health Data Science at the London School of Hygiene and Tropical Medicine, alongside her teaching work at LAET.

 Lead Teacher of CHEMISTRY: MS WING LI

 Wing is passionate about science and it was her A-Level chemistry teacher that inspired her to read Chemistry at University College London (UCL).
 During her degree she took part in outreach programmes centred on teaching science in local secondary schools and inspiring young people to “Aim Higher” and go on to further education and university.

-Lead Teacher of Modern Foreign Languages: Ms Sarah Lloyd
+Lead Teacher of Modern Foreign Languages and teaching and learning coach: Ms Sarah Lloyd

 Sarah studied French and Hispanic Studies at Nottingham University before embarking on a PGCE at the Institute of Education, University of London.
 Early in her career she taught English in Mexico, France and Spain before spending several years teaching French and Spanish in Essex and London schools.

 In recent years Sarah has worked in the assessment and publishing sector, playing a key role in the development of the reformed GCSE and GCE MFL qualifications.
 Alongside her teaching role at LAE Tottenham, Sarah is principal examiner, materials writer and a teacher trainer for a leading exam board.

 Finance manager: mr Simon Longstaff